Our Team

 Tonya Andrews

-Tonya Andrews is CAI’s Development Associate.
-When not working with CAI, Tonya teaches Acting and Directing classes at Montana State University.
+Tonya Andrews is Central Asia Institute’s Development Associate.
+When not working with CAI, Tonya also teaches acting and directing classes at Montana State University.
 Tonya has spent her career developing and implementing arts programs, as well as working as an actor and director with theatre companies in Seattle, Chicago, and Montana.

-She spent 5 years touring Montana with Shakespeare in the Parks, where she fell in love with the people and landscapes of Montana.
-Tonya holds a master’s degree in Acting from the University of Arkansas and studied Shakespeare at Kingston University in London.
+She spent 5 years touring Montana with Shakespeare in the Parks, where she fell in love with the state’s people and landscapes.
+Tonya holds a master’s degree in acting from the University of Arkansas and studied Shakespeare at Kingston University in London.
 When she is not in the classroom or at CAI, she is out backpacking, cross country skiing, and exploring with her dog Pete and her loving husband.

 Cynthia Evans

-Cynthia Evans, Central Asia Institute’s Finance & Operations Manager, has over 30 years of experience working with a variety of organizations.
-Her expertise includes, bookkeeping, grant reporting, payroll, monthly reporting for not-for-profit organizations, and much more.
+Cynthia Evans is Central Asia Institute’s Finance & Operations Manager.
+Cynthia has over 30 years of experience in bookkeeping, grant reporting, payroll, and monthly reporting for non-profit organizations.

-She especially enjoys creating and improving processes that provide integrity in delivering on Central Asia Institute’s mission.
-Cynthia lives in Bozeman with her husband and their German Shorthair Pointer, Chance.
-Cynthia holds a bachelor’s degree in Finance from the University of Colorado.
+Cynthia especially enjoys creating and improving processes to ensure integrity in delivering Central Asia Institute’s mission.
+Cynthia lives in Bozeman with her husband and their German shorthair pointer, Chance.
+Cynthia holds a bachelor’s degree in finance from the University of Colorado.

 Brittany Heater

-Before joining CAI, Brittany was the Director of Development at The National Mentoring Partnership.
-Her nonprofit career has spanned from musical theatre production companies to front-line social service organizations.
-Brittany lives in Knoxville, TN with her daughter, sister, and several cuddly cats.
+Before joining CAI, Brittany was the director of development at The National Mentoring Partnership.
+Her nonprofit career has ranged from musical theatre production companies to front-line social service organizations.
+Brittany lives in Knoxville, Tennessee, with her daughter, sister, and several cuddly cats.

-Bella Pich is Central Aisa Institute’s Communications Associate.
-Bella is a recent graduate of Montana State University, where she earned a bachelor’s degree in marketing with a minor in economics.
+Bella Pich is Central Asia Institute’s Communications Associate.
+Bella holds a bachelor’s in marketing from Montana State University, where she minored in economics.

-Originally from Minneapolis, MN, she moved to Montana in 2019.
+Originally from Minneapolis, Minnesota, Bella moved to Montana in 2019.
 Bella is passionate about human rights, particularly women’s rights, and has experience in both nonprofit and digital marketing fields, including roles at digital marketing agencies and a sexual and reproductive health clinic.
-Outside of work, she DJ’s part-time at a Bozeman radio station, enjoys skiing, making pottery, and creates fun, bold earrings.
-Bella is eager to contribute her skills and creativity to support the Central Asia Institute’s mission of empowering individuals through education.
+Outside of work, Bella deejays part-time at a Bozeman radio station, enjoys skiing, making pottery, and creates fun, bold earrings.

 Zia Sanaban